ror-community/ror-site/content/test/_index.md

 {{% button color="red" link="/blog" %}} this is a button {{% /button %}}
 {{% button link="/blog" %}} this is a button {{% /button %}}

+## Centered content

+You can center any block of content, including just a single button, usign the `centered` shortcode.
+View the .md file for this page to see how it works.
+You can see an example of it below.

+{{% centered %}}

 {{% button link="/blog" style="center" %}} this is a button {{% /button %}}

+### Here is a title

+And some text beneath it.

+{{% /centered %}}